Friendly fyi... SkyRidge aerated the course, driving range, and putting green on Sunday (5/6 & 7/2018) and Monday.

 Whether you're a beginner or a seasoned athlete, you are welcome to enjoy all the amenities our public course offers, every day of the year.
 SkyRidge Golf Course has a driving range, putting & chipping greens, proshop, carts to rent, and access to a PGA-certified pro for lessons.

 This summer, SkyRidge Golf Course celebrated its 14th year; and all year long members and visitors alike have said it's our best year yet.
 This land has a rich history.
 First settled by Soren Pedersen after he emigrated to the United States from Denmark, he developed an 80 acre dairy farm.
-The land has since been passed on to his children, Jeff, Martin, and Annie, who, with the help of many friends, family members, and volunteers, changed the topography of this slice of the Dungeness Valley into a links-style golf course.
+The land has since been passed on to his children, Jeff, Martin, and Annie, who, with the help of friends, family, community members, Sequim Pioneers, and volunteers throughout the years, changed the topography of this slice of the Dungeness Valley into a links-style golf course.

 We are a 10-hole golf course that doubles as an 18-hole course, the back nine being played from a separate set of tees.
 A 10-hole course?, you may be asking yourself.
 Yes!
-When playing 9 holes, you can either end your game on 9 or use the finishing hole.
+When playing 9 holes, you can either end your game on Hole #9 or use the finishing hole, also known as Hole #18.
+We boast wide open fairways, challenging holes with water hazards, and a breathtaking view of the Olympic Mountain Range,